rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 **NB** Each week, I expect you to respond to at least someone else's annotation in a **substantive** way.
 No "I agree!" or "right on!" or that sort of thing.
 Make a **meaningful** contribution.

-Once you have read and annotated the works, **write a post on your blog that poses the question 'what is digital history for me anyway?'** .
+Once you have read and annotated the works, **update your fail log in your GitHub repository** .
 Explain why you're in this class, your level of comfort with digital tech, the kinds of history you're interested in, and what you hope to get out of this course.
 Your post should link to relevant annotations made by you or by your peers.
 (Every Hypothes.is annotation has a direct link visible when you click on the 'share' icon for an existing annotation).

 ### Readings